bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 ## Understanding the project

-### Overview

-Understanding the project thoroughly is the foundation of successful consulting.
-It ensures that all efforts align with the client’s vision and business goals, setting a clear path for project execution.
+Understanding the project thoroughly helps ensure that all efforts align with the client’s vision and business goals, setting a clear path for project execution.

 #### Define project objectives